UAVmatrix/uavcast-pro-docs/docs/docs/tutorial_5min.md

 ## 5. Configure UAVcast-Pro VPN

+Goto the VPN page to learn more about the diffrent VPN providers. [setup-vpn](setup-vpn)
 1. Navigate to VPN page in UAVcast-Pro
 2. Select "ZeroTier" as VPN type
 3. Enter your Network ID